gcrockenberg/MelloGee/README.md

 - Open Container App console in Azure portal and curl the APIs, view the logs

 **That's it so far**
-: Currently the APIs run on an internal subnet (no public access).
-Will add workloads to the Container App Environment when it is out of preview.
-The containers have curl installed for quick API checks.
+: Container Apps Environment is external.
+Container Apps restrict access via IP only granting access to APIM.
+The containers have curl installed for quick API checks but you can toggle Ingress to allow public access.
 The APIs "talk" to each other and to Azure Key Vault.
-Just setting up the basic foundations.
-I'll wire up the public APIM gateway soon then work on real API's and front ends.
+APIM connects to the Container Apps as Backend Services.

 ### Working on
-- Configuring APIM as the Gateway.
-Might explore other API Gateway options later.
+- Better micro-services, front-ends, Event Bus, aggregation, and SignalR

-- Explore APIM Self-hosted gateway
+### TO DO
-- Better micro-services, Event Bus, aggregation, SignalR and front ends
+- Script initial Docker image build and push

 [^1]: The Azure Container Apps Managed Environment creates an additional Resource Group for Kubernetes that it controls